 The Church will be open for personal prayer: Monday thru Friday from 7am until 1pm.
 Please see the link for the letter from Fr.
 Evans regarding resuming public Mass.
 May 2020 COVID 19 letter

 While our parish activity is suspended for the time being, weekday Masses have resumed at 8:30 A.M. in the church (not the chapel for safety and health precautions).
 Weekend Masses have also resumed.
-Please note that during this pandemic, we will not be having a public 6:00 P.M.
+Please note that during this pandemic, we will not be having a 6:00 P.M.
 Mass on Saturday due to the time needed to sanitize the church between Masses.
-The 6:00 P.M.
-Mass will be celebrated privately as the videotaped Mass for the weekend.
-During this pandemic our new weekend Mass schedule will be: Saturday at 4:30 P.M. , Sunday at 7:30 A.M., 9:30 A.M., 11:30 A.M.
+During this pandemic our new weekend Mass schedule will be: Saturday at 4:30 P.M. (live-streamed), Sunday at 7:30 A.M., 9:30 A.M., 11:30 A.M.
 Due to sanitizing requirements, visitation hours in the church will be from 7:00 A.M. until 1:00 P.M. on Monday through Friday, we will not have visitation hours on the weekend.

 Here are some general guidelines for the Masses: